 The discussion then moved onto how to change this environment, to improve both the customer and agent experience whilst providing efficiency savings to the organisation.

-Those that could commented that part timers are typically harder to manage, they are more difficult to train / keep skilled, and so were considering moving towards increasing the numbers of full timers instead – potentially putting efficiency at risk but balancing this decision against the quality of the staff being provided.
+Those that could comment that part-timers are typically harder to manage, they are more difficult to train/keep skilled, and so were considering moving towards increasing the numbers of full-timers instead – potentially putting efficiency at risk but balancing this decision against the quality of the staff being provided.

 Paul Wills from Screwfix observed that in environments where attrition is low, attempting to change the culture was a massive task as it would take a long time to phase out old fixed contracts and replace them with new more flexible ones.